 - Antibody Test: A blood test detects Hepatitis C antibodies.
 A positive result means past or current exposure.

 - RNA Test: This test measures viral RNA to confirm active infection.
-If antibodies are present, it is mandatory.
+It is mandatory if antibodies are present.

 Medical History and Physical Examination